prehensilecode/vasp_makefiles_proteus/README.md

 With the above caveat in mind:
 * these are compilation files for VASP 5.3 to be compiled with Intel Composer XE 2015 + MKL 11.2
-* only "MPI sequential" is used - I was not able to get hybrid MPI + OpenMP to work
+* I was not able to get hybrid MPI + OpenMP to work.
+So, it's MPI-only, or OpenMP-only.